List of Charlie and the Chocolate Factory characters: Veruca Salt

-Her nationality was never specified in Dahl's novel, but she hails from an upper-class family in the United Kingdom in both films – in the 2005 film, she lives in Buckinghamshire.
-In the book, both of Veruca's parents accompany her to the factory.
-Both film versions contradict this, however, and have only her father go with her.
+Veruca's nationality was never specified in Dahl's novel, but she hails from an upper-class family in the United Kingdom in both films, and in the 2005 film she lives in Buckinghamshire.
+In the book, both of Veruca's parents accompany her to the factory; in both film versions, only her father accompanies her.

 In the 2013 Sam Mendes London musical, Veruca Salt is a British billionaire's daughter, dressed in a pink ballerina tutu and baby seal fur coat – "clubbed and tickled pink".
 Her father, Sir Robert Salt, is portrayed as a spineless dolt for giving his daughter her wishes.
-In the Nut Sorting Room, Veruca runs foul of the nut-testing squirrels who deem her a 'bad nut' when she tries to steal one of them.
+In the Nut Sorting Room, Veruca runs afoul of the nut-testing squirrels who deem her a 'bad nut' when she tries to steal one of them.
 This summons oversized squirrels with Oompa-Loompas riding on their backs.
-They sing a nightmarish ballet, "Veruca's Nutcracker Sweet", that concludes with Veruca and her father sent down the garbage chute; it has similar lyrics to the original book – although in the book version, both of Veruca parents follow her down the garbage chute.
-In the Broadway version, Veruca's nationality is changed to Russian, and the squirrels tear her apart limb by limb, but Wonka assures the group that the Ooompa-Loompas will be able to put her back together again.
+They sing a nightmarish ballad, "Veruca's Nutcracker Sweet", that concludes with Veruca and her father sent down the garbage chute; it has similar lyrics to the original book – although in the book version, both of Veruca parents follow her down the garbage chute.
+In the Broadway version, Veruca's nationality is changed to Russian, and the squirrels tear her apart limb by limb, but Wonka assures the group that the Oompa-Loompas will be able to put her back together again.

 In the Tom and Jerry version of the 1971 film, Veruca's role is the same.
 Veruca and her father along with Jerry and Tuffy manage to escape the furnace right before it ignites while trapping Tom inside.
 Veruca demands her father to take her home and buy her a chocolate factory of her own.
-Having had enough of Veruca's spoiled and selfish behaviour, Mr. Salt finally decides to discipline her as the near-death experience that they have both gone through seems to have finally gotten to him while stating that she is lucky that they weren't incinerated.
+Having had enough of Veruca's spoiled and selfish behaviour, Mr. Salt states that she is lucky that they weren't burned to a crisp and that he'll give her some discipline when they get home as he drags her away.